HOPLAB-LBP/fMRI-task-template/README.md

 image5.png  animate     inside
 ```

-Your list of trials will be build from the list of stimuli provided in the `stimuli` column of your `list_of_stimuli.tsv` file.
+Your list of trials will be built from the list of stimuli provided in the `stimuli` column of your `list_of_stimuli.tsv` file.
 Here is how the script will proceed:

 1. Based on the length of your stimuli column and the number of repetitions (`numRepetitions`), a total number of trials is calculated (stimuli list length * number of repetitions).
 The list of stimuli is duplicated to match this length.
 2. Based on the number of runs, each entry in the list of stimuli gets assigned a run number, considering evenly long runs and starting from 1.